 The ACD is also entitled to be paid by the Company out of the Scheme Property any expenses incurred by the ACD or its delegates of the kinds described above.

-VAT will be added to these fees, charges and expenses where appropriate and will be payable by the Company or relevant Fund.
+VAT will be added to these fees, charges and expenses where appropriate and will be payable by the Company.

 Allocation of expenses